Dame Professor Donna Kinnair, DBE, RGN, HV, LLB, MA - chair

 Alastair was previously Policy Manager at the NHS Confederation where he had responsibility for workforce and quality issues.
 He has also worked as a national trade union official for UNISON and in local government.

-Phil Baker is Commissioned Services Director at the National Rheumatoid Arthritis Society.
+Phil Baker, now retired, was Commissioned Services Director at the National Rheumatoid Arthritis Society.
 He has previously held posts at Arthritis Care, including Acting CEO in 2013.
 His professional history includes 10 years of marketing and promotions in the music industry, 16 years with Oxfam in various roles including Head of Campaigns and Senior Policy Advisor, and then CEO of Voluntary Action Swindon.Phil has been a trustee of 10 different charities, helping to found two of them.

 He has been a Foundation Governor of the Royal National Hospital for Rheumatic Diseases in Bath; a member of a number of `expert groups’ including two Department of Health QIPP working groups for Long Term Conditions and Enhanced Discharge (Year of Care) Pilot.

-He is currently Chair of the Quality Institute for Self-Management Education & Training and the Steering Group for the Rheumatology Commissioning Solutions Alliance.
+He is currently Chair of the Quality Institute for Self-Management Education & Training.

 Robert Johnstone is a patient advocate.
 Having had Rheumatoid Arthritis for 55 years from the age of three, he has a wealth of experience as a user of health services.
 Since 1990, he has voluntarily represented people with disabilities & chronic conditions locally, nationally & internationally.Robert is currently Chair of Access Matters, a Board Member of National Voices, European Patients Forum (EPF) and the International Alliance of Patients Organisations (IAPO).
 He is also Director at Midstream offering training and employment for disabled people.